marcwilk/Fansere-Prototype/README.md

 Step One: Clone this repo to your local machine
 Step Two: npm install
 Step Three: npm start
 Step Four: react-native run-android OR react-native run-ios

+### About

+Full Stack Sports App for Client
+Fellow fans at your fingertip.
+A premier mobile application to find sports fans of your favorite teams, wherever you are.
+Fansere gives you home field advantage with a click of a button.
+Fansere provides you the opportunity to match with other fans of your favorite teams, pinpoint game-watching locations, and once connected with fellow fans, reach out via in-app chat to plan where to watch the game.

 ### Style